-Cobalt API/SDK for Session Token
+Refold API/SDK for Session Token

 - Request : In your server side code, make a POST Request to the

-endpoint or call the .getTokenForLinkedAccount() method of the NodeJS SDK.
-The request should include thelinked-account_id
+/session-tokenendpoint or call the .getTokenForLinkedAccount() method of the NodeJS SDK.
+The request should include thelinked-account_idof the user for which the Session token is to be generated.

 Response